andrewpatrickdu/domain-adaptation-cloud-detection/README.md

     --LOG False \
     --ROOT /home/andrew/domain-adaptation-cloud-detection
 ```
-or to update the ResNet50 model (trained on Landsat-9) to the 8 bands of Sentinel-2:
+or to update ResNet50 (trained on Landsat-9) to the 8 bands of Sentinel-2:
 ```
 python tta-dua-resnet50.py \
     --MODEL resnet50-8-L9-2023 \